GEOS270/Syllabus/docs/Course Policy.md

 I will make accommodations on a case by case basis for extenuating circumstances that prevent you completing course work.
 It is your responsibility to communicate your needs in a timely fashion (i.e. **before** a due date).
 * If you require an accommodation please contact June by email: [june.skeeter@ubc.ca](june.skeeter@ubc.ca)
-* My typical approach is to give an alternative assignment or adjusting the weight of grades rather than giving extensions.
+* My typical approach is to give an alternative assignment rather than giving extensions on labs because we post the answers after submission deadlines:
+  * i.e. An alternative lab might consist of writing up an essay or two pertaining to the lecture material + making any maps/figures from the lab, then submitting directly to me by email anytime before the last day of class.
+If you would prefer this option instead just let me know.

 Please contact the [Center for Accessibility](https://students.ubc.ca/about-student-services/centre-for-accessibility) if you require accommodations for a disability.
 Once you are registered please make me aware of any necessary accommodations by email in a timely manner.